-What if the economy isn’t turning the corner?
-What if the “Great Recession” isn’t a recession at all, but the early stage of a longer term economic devolution?
+What if the economy isn?t turning the corner?
+What if the ?Great Recession? wasn?t a recession at all, but the early stage of a longer term economic devolution?

-I’m reading Survival+, Structuring Prosperity for Yourself and the Nation, where author and website host Charles Hugh Smith spells out the “Great Transformation” that we may well have entered already.
-The evidence to support his claim isn’t hard to find.
+I?ve read Survival+, Structuring Prosperity for Yourself and the Nation, and strongly recommend the book to anyone who has a sense that things aren’t what they seem to be.
+The book was written by author and website host Charles Hugh Smith, who spells out the ?Great Transformation? that we may well have entered already.
+The evidence to support his claim isn?t hard to find.

 Making the case for the Great Transformation

 - A contracting middle class.
-The socio-economic backbone of the economy is under pressure from an ever increasing cost of living, shrinking job opportunities and more recently, from less generous credit availability.
+The socio-economic backbone of the economy is under pressure from an ever increasing cost of living, shrinking job opportunities.

 - The United States is a high cost economy.
 We are increasingly unable to compete successfully with lower cost countries in an expanding global market.